uoregon-libraries/newspaper-curation-app/hugo/content/contributing/dev-guide.md

 only*.
 The various command-line tools, including NCA, should just be installed locally.

-If you want to go fully local on baremetal, it should be a pretty easy transition.
-Whether you use docker for a database or not, for instance, you have to specify how NCA connects to it.
-This makes the hybrid approach ideal for staying mostly in sync with a production setup.
+If you want to go fully local on baremetal, it shouldn't be too difficult, but you'll need to set up everything yourself, including ONI, and configure everything manually.

 #### Configuration